-- a.
-If a combatant is in a line of combatants facing another line of combatants, he is engaged with all combatants in the opposing line.
-Therefore, anyone can attack anyone in the other line even if they are not looking in the attackers' direction. - b.
-If a combatant engages another combatant, those two combatants remain engaged until they are no longer within weapons reach of each other.
+- If a combatant is in a line of combatants facing another line of combatants, he is engaged with all combatants in the opposing line.
+Therefore, anyone can attack anyone in the other line even if they are not looking in the attackers' direction. - If a combatant engages another combatant, those two combatants remain engaged until they are no longer within weapons reach of each other.
 Therefore, a combatant cannot engage someone, then turn their back and not expect to be hit.
-If a combatant manages to run, back to his opponent, out of weapons reach, the normal rules for killing from behind come into effect if the attacker then catches up with the fleeing combatant. - c.
-Anyone swinging at a combatant lying on the ground shall be ejected from the field for that scenario.
-See Article I.G. in the Adrian Combat Manual for rules governing killing from behind or on the ground. - d.
-Anyone swinging at an archer or siege weapon crew member shall be ejected from the field for that scenario.
-See Article I.G. in the Adrian Combat Manual for rules governing the killing of archers. - e.
-Anyone ejected from two scenarios in one day will be removed from combat for the rest of the event. - f.
-Combatants engaged in a discussion or taking instruction from a marshal during the battle should not be forced to accept blows received while distracted by the marshal.
-So if the combatant you are talking to gets struck, allow him to continue fighting and explain why to his attacker if necessary. - g.
-Once the scenario has ended, announce loudly the winner and make sure someone is keeping track of the points.
-It is very helpful to have a printed copy of the scenarios with you to make notes on during the event. - h.
-Allow the combatants to get water prior to calling them back for the next scenario.
+If a combatant manages to run, back to his opponent, out of weapons reach, the normal rules for killing from behind come into effect if the attacker then catches up with the fleeing combatant. - Anyone swinging at a combatant lying on the ground shall be ejected from the field for that scenario.
+See Combat Manual, Article I.G. for rules governing killing from behind or on the ground. - Anyone swinging at an archer or siege weapon crew member shall be ejected from the field for that scenario.
+See Combat Manual Article I.G. for rules governing the killing of archers. - Anyone ejected from two scenarios in one day will be removed from combat for the rest of the event. - Combatants engaged in a discussion or taking instruction from a marshal during the battle should not be forced to accept blows received while distracted by the marshal.
+So if the combatant you are talking to gets struck, allow him to continue fighting and explain why to his attacker if necessary. - Once the scenario has ended, loudly announce the winner.
+Make sure someone is keeping track of the points.
+It is helpful to have a printed copy of the scenarios with you to make notes on during the event. - Allow the combatants' time to get water prior to calling them back for the next scenario.